Skip to main content

 Probably not.
 Estrogen levels increase when the combined oral birth control pill is taken.
 Higher estrogen levels (as seen with the study above) should not lower the effectiveness of the birth control.
 However, birth control drug interactions or greater estrogen side effects like breast tenderness or nausea might occur.
 Grapefruit, grapefruit juice and birth control combined decrease the activity of the enzymes that break down estrogen, leading to the higher blood levels of estrogen.

-However, some medications can increase (induce) the activity of the CYP3A4 enzyme, boost estrogen and progestin break down and possibly lower the effectiveness of your birth control pill.
-Inducers of CYP3A4 may reduce plasma concentrations of these hormones.
+But some medications can increase the activity of enzymes in your body.
+This could increase the break down of estrogen and progestin and possibly lower the effectiveness of your birth control pill.
+Inducers of CYP3A4 enzymes may reduce plasma concentrations of these hormones.
 Reduced blood levels of birth control hormones may result in changes in monthly bleeding, decrease in birth control effectiveness and unintended pregnancy.

-Examples of drugs that may decrease birth control effectiveness include:
+Examples of drugs that may lower hormone levels and decrease birth control effectiveness include:

-Tip: Check for pill interactions with the Drugs.com Interaction Checker
+Tip: Check for interactions with the Drugs.com Interaction Checker

 Can I drink grapefruit juice with birth control?